Kurt Cagle's Notebook

 She put on her own monitor glasses, slimline VRs that easily navigated the repeater nodes, encrypted outgoing streams, and had a shortwave scrambler from disabling monitor peepers transparently.
 Normally, she wasn't wild about wearing the glasses - they made her seasick if she tried walking around with them too long, but right now she'd rather have a queasy stomach than be without good info-flow.
 With a few words she tagged the two agents info signatures – they were either pretty sloppy or deliberately trying to set a trap, and right now she was going to assume the latter – and then set a fairly broad ward around her that would pick up anyone who crossed into the building's scanner range that she couldn't immediately identify.

 The key in this particular case was a hardware one, a small memstick transmitter with her private key, in the shape of a small gold shell that she wore on a bracelet.
-Once placed within proximity of her glasses, the shell transmitted the private key to the receiver, which then prompted the local processor to prompt for the passkey:
+Once placed within proximity of her glasses, the shell transmitted the private key to the receiver, which then prompted the local processor to prompt for the passkey:“It is a curious situation,” she intoned, “that the sea, from which life first arose, should now be threatened by the activities of one form of that life.
+But the sea, though changed in a sinister way, will continue to exist: the threat is rather to life itself.”.

 A quote, singularly appropriate in the current situation, from environmentalist Rachel Carson, served to decrypt the message in the presence of the key, and Kira phased out the background momentarily to read the mysterious letter.